thorfi/thorfi/thorfi-password-manager-comment.md

-# Password Manager Standard Comment - Last updated Jan 2025 - thorfi
+# Password Manager Comment by thorfi - Last updated Jan 2025

 I have been strongly recommending 1Password for many years (I do tech security as a part of my professional work).